aws-quickstart/quickstart-ibm-liberty-eks/README.md

 aws s3 cp quickstart-ibm-liberty-eks s3://<bucket-name>/quickstart-ibm-liberty-eks --recursive --acl public-read
 ```
 5. Once you’ve uploaded everything, you’re ready to deploy your stack from your S3 bucket.
 Login to [AWS console](https://aws.amazon.com/) and go to S3 bucket to copy the main template URL.
-    1. To deploy with application, copy the Object URL of the templates/ibm-liberty-new-eks-with-app.template.yaml
+    1. To deploy into a new VPC and a new Amazon EKS cluster with an application, copy the Object URL of `templates/ibm-liberty-new-eks-with-app.template.yaml`
-    2. To deploy wwithout application, opy the Object URL of the templates/ibm-liberty-new-eks-no-app.template.yaml
+    2. To Deploy into a new VPC and a new Amazon EKS cluster without an application, copy the Object URL of  `templates/ibm-liberty-new-eks-no-app.template.yaml`
 6. From AWS console go to Cloudformation → Create Stack.
-When specifying a template, paste in the Object URL copied in previous step.
+When specifying a template, paste in the Object URL copied in the previous step.
 7. Follow the parameter details to fill in the values and follow UI prompts to create the stack
     1. Provide following values for these parameters:
         - Quick Start S3 bucket name=`<bucket-name>`